FOdeks/terraform-beginner-bootcamp-2023/journal/week1.md

 [Modules Sources](https://developer.hashicorp.com/terraform/language/modules/sources)

-## Considerations when using ChatGPT to write Terraform code

-LLMs such as ChatGPT may not be trained on the latest documentation or information about Terraform.

-It may likely produce older examples (or code) for providers that could be deprecated.

-## Terraform Relative Path & Terraform Absolute Path
+## Terraform Relative Path and Terraform Absolute Path

 When working with Terraform, you may come across **Relative Paths** and **Absolute Paths**, but it is important to note that Terraform itself doesn't distinguish between these types of paths.